 Community Grounds Crew

-In 2012, the ValleyCats and BlueShield of Northeastern New York formed a strong community partnership known as the Community Grounds Crew, an initiative to assist local youth leagues with maintenance and upkeep of their fields throughout the spring and summer.
+The ValleyCats and BlueShield of Northeastern New York formed a strong community partnership in 2012 known as the Community Grounds Crew, which is an initiative to assist local youth leagues with maintenance and upkeep of their fields throughout the spring and summer.
 Their mission is to provide the youth of the Capital Region with a safe place to play, learn, grow, and most importantly have fun.